Getting data active

 Data can be a team sport!
 That was one of the findings at the first Sports Data Expedition, held at London’s City Hall last week.

 Just like in a team sport, you need people with different strengths and skills to work together to achieve a goal.
-In our expedition, researches, coders, storytellers and analysts from grantmakers and public sector bodies came together to answer questions and to learn new data skills, datasets and tools.
+In our expedition, researchers, coders, storytellers and analysts from grantmakers and public sector bodies came together to answer questions and to learn new data skills, datasets and tools.

 They focused on funding for sport activities in London, how to reduce inactivity among Londoners and increase integration through sports in the different boroughs.